Obama-Castro handshake - a sign of Mandela-like reconciliation?

 Mandela was famously snubbed by Cuban exiles in Miami in 1990, when he visited the city after making comments in support of Fidel Castro.

-Miami's Cuban-American mayor Xavier Suarez declined to honor Mandela with a proclamation or the keys to the city, prompting a three-year boycott of Miami led by African-American business and community leaders.
+Miami's Cuban-American mayor Xavier Suarez declined to honour Mandela with a proclamation or the keys to the city, prompting a three-year boycott of Miami led by African-American business and community leaders.

 During Mandela's 27 years in prison, Castro was a leading voice against apartheid when some other world leaders were reluctant to speak out.